bansal19/PizzaParlour/README.md

 ![A2_Roadmap](a2_roadmap.jpg)

 ## 1. Design
-> _choose design patterns to use and define data objects_
+> _Make informed decisions about design patterns and define data objects_

 We chose an overall object oriented design.
 This way we could achieve high cohesion and low coupling. **TODO SHARDUL ADD STUFF HERE**(Gives High cohesion): instead of including the delivery information as seperate variables in the order object, it will be a sepearte order_delivery object that is an element of the order object.
 This means that each class has a single responsibility.